maff9n/home_dir/README.md

 ## home_dir
 This repository is meant to unify my linux distributions and let me keep my customizations consistent.
-This repository is currently controlling:
+This repository is mainly controlling:
-- i3 (blocks, gaps)
+- i3 (blocks)
 - zsh
 - vim